 While I’m rambling, here’s another bit of freaky symbolism for ya’: The Star of David, symbol of Israel, has also been the Talisman of Saturn since at least the 16th century.
 The Star of David, from tip to tip, forms a hexagon.
 In 2006, NASA’s Cassini space probe photographed a perfect hexagon on Saturn’s north pole.
 Now what do you suppose are the odds of that?

 I have rattled on enough.
 You see how crazy the “Christian Right” evangelicals raving about Jesus in the new Dark Age of the U.S. make me?
 My mother used to tell me “The Christian Right are not the Right Christians.”
 For those, one need look no further than the Cathars of Gaul and the teachings of Gnostic Christianity.
 Do these so-called evangelical Christians with their ultra-conservative views know anything of them?
-These Bible-thumping evangelicals yell and scream and condemn what they don’t understand, all the while awaiting a “Rapture” that was never spoken of by Yeshua at all, and is not mentioned anywhere in the Bible.
+These Bible-thumping evangelicals yell and scream and condemn what they don’t understand, all the while awaiting a “Rapture” that is not mentioned anywhere in the Bible, really, except for a short bit in Matthew 24:40-41: “Two men will be in the field: one will be taken and the other left.
+Two women will be grinding at the mill: one will be taken and the other left.”
+It doesn’t really clarify who will be taken or why, only that half the population may just up and vanish some day.
 Yeshua was an Essene, and well-versed in the teachings of the Eastern Mystery Schools.
 Indeed, Yeshua was most likely a Buddha and shared much more than we are shown in the heavily-edited New Testament.
 Yeshua may even have reincarnated — in fact, he likely did — but “Jesus Christ” is not coming back.